knative/docs/docs/bookstore/extra-challenge/README.md

 **Description**

-Add Telegram notifications for new comments using Apache Camel.
+Add Telegram notifications for new comments using Apache Camel K.

 **Objective**